-(a) High-yield Application of Principles to Patients of Yours (HAPPY) Exercises are held on Wednesday afternoon (usually at 3PM in person, please see email for details).
-Attendance to each session is MANDATORY.
+(a) High-yield Application of Principles to Patients of Yours (HAPPY) Exercises are held on Wednesday afternoon (usually at 3PM, please see email for details).
+Attendance to each session is MANDATORY to respect the time of our educators.
 Missing any required session without prior approval from Clerkship Director(s) will result in discussion regarding professionalism issues, possible remediation and further input from UEC.
 Students should join live sessions before it starts out of courtesy for our facilitators.